PoisotLab/ms_metaweb_transfer/manuscript.md

 ## Probabilistic prediction of the destination network

 The phylogenetic reconstruction of $\hat{\mathcal{L}}$ and $\hat{\mathcal{R}}$ has an associated uncertainty, represented by the breadth of the uniform distribution associated to each of their entries.
-Therefore, we can use this information to assemble a *probabilistic* metaweb REFPoisotProbaNet.
+Therefore, we can use this information to assemble a *probabilistic* metaweb in the sense of
+@Poisot2016StrPro, *i.e.* in which every interaction is represented as a single, independent, Bernoulli event of probability $p$.

 Specifically, we have adopted the following approach.
 For every entry in $\hat{\mathcal{L}}$ and $\hat{\mathcal{R}}$, we draw a value from